-The DDR4/5 PHY/controller can connect to the other interface subsystems or FPGA fabric via an AXI interface with support for full, half and quarter-rate clocking.
+The DDR4/5 PHY/controller can connect to the other interface subsystems or the FPGA fabric via an AXI interface with support for full, half and quarter-rate clocking.
 The two connectivity options include:

-- A 256-bit AXI interface to the network on chip (NoC), which can run up to 800 MHz, and connects to interface subsystems and FPGA fabric. - A 512-bit AXI direct-to-fabric interface, which can run up to 400 MHz.
+- A 256-bit AXI interface to the 2D NoC, which can run up to 800 MHz, and connects to interface subsystems and the FPGA fabric. - A 512-bit AXI direct-to-fabric interface, which can run up to 400 MHz.